-2. Process for Evaluation and Selection of Projects and Assets Climate Bonds Standard Requirement Findings Requirement Met 2.1.
+2. Process for Evaluation and Selection of Projects and Assets

+Climate Bonds Standard Requirement Findings Requirement Met 2.1.
 The Issuer shall establish, document and maintain a decision-making process which it uses to determine the eligibility of the Nominated Projects & Assets.
-The decision-making process shall include, without limitation: 2.1.1 .
+The decision-making process shall include, without limitation: 2.1.1.
 A statement on the climate-related objectives of the Bond.
-Included in objectives X 2.1.2 How the climate-related objectives of the Bond are positioned within the context of the Issuer's overarching objectives, strategy, policy and/or processes relating to environmental sustainability.
-Aligned with MMSD Vision 2035 and Sustainability practices X 2.1.3 Issuer's rationale for issuing the Bond.
-To reduce energy costs and improve operational efficiency within their system.
-Climate benefits Х 2.1.4 A process to determine whether the Nominated Projects & Assets meet the eligibility requirements specified in Part C of the Climate Bonds Standard.
-Review of sector criteria and taxonomy was performed by MMSD and reviewed by Kestrel Х 2.2 Issuer should include under Clause 2.1 further aspects of the decision-making process, including: 2.2.1 Related eligibility criteria, including, if applicable, exclusion criteria or any other process, applied to identify and manage potentially material environmental, social or governance risks associated with the Nominated Projects & Assets.
-No exclusion criteria adopted, but risk assessments included with project process X 2.2.2 Green standards or certifications referenced in the selection of Nominated Projects & Assets.
-Green standards were a goal stated X 2.2.3 The issuer shall assess that all proposed Nominated Projects & Assets to be associated with the Bond meet the documented objectives as stated under Clause 2.1.1 and are likely to conform to the relevant eligibility requirements under Part C of the Climate Bonds Standard.
-Projects align with climate objectives X
+Included in objectives Х 2.1.2 How the climate-related objectives of the Bond are positioned within the context of the Issuer's overarching objectives, strategy, policy and/or processes relating to environmental sustainability.
+Aligned with MMSD Vision 2035 and Sustainability practices Х 2.1.3 Issuer's rationale for issuing the Bond.
+To reduce financing costs with previous obligations.
+The original bond was to reduce energy costs and improve operational efficiency within their system. Х 2.1.4 A process to determine whether the Nominated Projects & Assets meet the eligibility requirements specified in Part C of the Climate Bonds Standard.
+Review of sector criteria and taxonomy was performed by MMSD and reviewed by Kestrel х 2.2 Issuer should include under Clause 2.1 further aspects of the decision-making process, including: 2.2.1 Related eligibility criteria, including, if applicable, exclusion criteria or any other process, applied to identify and manage potentially material environmental, social or governance risks associated with the Nominated Projects & Assets.
+No exclusion criteria adopted, but risk assessments included with project process х 2.2.2 Green standards or certifications referenced in the selection of Nominated Projects & Assets.
+Green standards were a goal stated Х 2.2.3 The issuer shall assess that all proposed Nominated Projects & Assets to be associated with the Bond meet the documented objectives as stated under Clause 2.1.1 and are likely to conform to the relevant eligibility requirements under Part C of the Climate Bonds Standard.
+Projects align with climate objectives Х

-3. Management of Proceeds Climate Bonds Standard Requirement Findings Requirement Met 3.1 The systems, policies and processes to be used for management of the Net Proceeds shall be documented by the Issuer and disclosed to the Verifier, and shall include arrangements for the following activities: 3.1.1 The Net Proceeds of the Bond can be credited to a sub-account, moved to a sub-portfolio, or otherwise tracked by the Issuer in an appropriate manner and documented.
-Yes, overseen by the Treasurer, proceeds are credited to a sub- account and tracked while limited to State investment policy as outlined in Report Х 3.1.2 The balance of unallocated Net Proceeds can be managed as per the requirements in Clause 7.3.
-All proceeds allocated to projects Х 3.1.3 The earmarking process can be used to manage and account for funding to the Nominated Projects & Assets and enables estimation of the share of the Net Proceeds being used for financing and refinancing.
-Yes, earmarked for project and tracked Х
+3. Management of Proceeds Climate Bonds Standard Requirement Findings Requirement Met 3.1 The systems, policies and processes to be used for management of the Net Proceeds shall be documented by the Issuer and disclosed to the Verifier, and shall include arrangements for the following activities: 3.1.1 The Net Proceeds of the Bond can be credited to a sub- account, moved to a sub-portfolio, or otherwise tracked by the Issuer in an appropriate manner and documented.
+Yes, all MMSD bond proceeds overseen by the Treasurer, proceeds are credited to a sub-account and tracked while limited to State investment policy as outlined in Report.
+Furthermore, as a refunding, proceeds are allocated to debt service immediately. Х 3.1.2 The balance of unallocated Net Proceeds can be managed as per the requirements in Clause 7.3.
+All proceeds allocated to refunding Х 3.1.3 The earmarking process can be used to manage and account for funding to the Nominated Projects & Assets and enables estimation of the share of the Net Proceeds being used for financing and refinancing.
+Yes, earmarked for refunding, disbursed immediately Х